 COVID-19 Travel Information for Anchorage, AK

-As the State of Alaska and the Municipality of Anchorage navigate the COVID-19 pandemic, travel safety guidelines and health mandates aim to keep visitors and residents safe and well.
 In Anchorage, face masks are required in indoor or communal outdoor public places.
-Gathering size limitations, requirements to minimize interactions, and other public health precautions remain in effect.
-Travelers are also subject to statewide testing requirements.
+Gathering size limitations, physical distancing requirements, and other public health precautions remain in effect.
+Travelers are also asked to observe statewide testing recommendations.